 - Dalgety Bay can be reached by train, bus, or car.

 - Dalgety Bay train station has bike lockers and a free car park

 Edinburgh to Dalgety Bay Distance

 There are no hotels or bed and breakfasts in the town of Dalgety Bay.
 Holiday-makers tend to stay in the neighbouring town, Aberdour or Inverkeithing or the old capital of Scotland, Dunfermline.

 3. Aberdour Golf + Beaches

-Aberdour has an annual festival at end of July/start of August at the Silver Sands beach which is kicked off with a 7-mile run called the Donkey brae run.
+Aberdour has an annual festival at the end of July/start of August at the Silver Sands beach, which is kicked off with a 7-mile run called the Donkey brae run.

-The area is mostly used by dog walkers but amongst the trees, you can explore the Braefoot Point Battery used from World War I to protect the Forth.
+Dog walkers mostly use the area, but amongst the trees, you can explore the Braefoot Point Battery used from World War I to protect the Forth.

 How to get to Aberdour

 - If arriving by train you will get the experience of the ‘best-kept station’, buses are also available